codeforboston/bostongreenmap/README.md

 # Boston Green Map

-A map promoting green spaces in Metro Boston.
+A map promoting green spaces in the Metro Boston Area.

 ## Features